oszuidwest/zwtv-owncast/README.md

 ## Script for Bulk Configuration

 The `postinstall.sh` script configures Owncast with custom settings, such as stream output variants.
-You will need to run the script manually.
+The install script asks you if you want to run this script.
+If you choose not to do so, and want to do it manually later, you can do so with the command below.
 It sets these settings:

 - 4 stream output variants (360p, 480p, 720p 1080p).
 - Disable browser notifications.